tomchaplin/PHP_Paginator/README.md

 ```

 ### Retreive rows
 The Paginator now has all the data from its query stored in a PDOStatement object.
 To retrieve this data we can call `$paginator->fetchNextRow($fetch_style)`.
-Iternally this just calls `fetch($fetch_style)` on the PDOStatement so you can yuse any of the (usual fetch styles)[http://php.net/manual/en/pdostatement.fetch.php].
+Iternally this just calls `fetch($fetch_style)` on the PDOStatement, so you can use any of the [usual fetch styles](http://php.net/manual/en/pdostatement.fetch.php).
 By default, we use `PDO::FETCH_ASSOC`.
 It is recommended you now use a `while` loop to process each row in turn.

 ```html
 <table>